 - How qualified American college graduates, especially women, and those over 40, have been quietly replaced by foreign workers located in nations with limited labor standards and weak environmental laws.

-Despite the massive accrued economic damage and the momentum to maintain a harmful status quo, Gamm remains optimistic that by reporting on the crisis, identifying the causes, and recommending remedies, change is possible.
-To that end, she offers a 20-point plan to save the U.S. tech industry and American workers threatened by off-shore and foreign visa holder competition.
+Despite the massive accrued economic damage and the momentum to maintain a harmful status quo, Gamm remains optimistic that by reporting on the crisis, identifying the causes and recommending remedies, change is possible.

 Straight Arrow PR has supported Hilarie’s effort by sending her press release to Congressional staffers and other influential political players.
-In addition to telling her story and providing biographical information, the release highlights Ms. Gamm’s success in generating media coverage – including an appearance on the national radio program Coast to Coast.
+In addition to telling her story and providing biographical information, the release highlights Ms. Gamm’s success in generating media coverage.

 For clients seeking to be introduced to organizations beyond media entities and public speaking forums, Straight Arrow PR is always glad to send the latest press release.